karagenc/kopyat/README.md

 # kopyaship

 The name kopyaship comes from 2 words: kopya (Turkish for "copy") and ship -> copyship.
+It is pronounced as copiaship.

 ## Configuration